JarettSutula/bdsp-fossil-automator/README.md

 ## **Warning**
 NXBT, while a really cool program, seems to have issues with macro latency and sometimes connectivity issues.
 I find that my loop of 10 fossils (Roughly 4 minutes long) sometimes gets caught up after dropping off the 9th fossil.
 It works perfectly on 1-8 fossils at the moment.
 After each run for me, the controller normally disconnects so I press **reconnect controller** on the webapp when I am ready and then run the macro immediately after.
 Currently investigating if ~4m is the limit overall for just for my hardware or if this is a problem with the macro itself.

 Because of the instability I've experienced, I've removed the part of the macro that starts from the main Switch menu and launches the title.
 It has drastically reduced the amount of problems I've had as it waits for ~30s.
 I also **highly recommend NOT to use the 'check box' option as if the inputs get messed up due to NXBT or your hardware's instability IT MAY PRESS R AND LOAD UP YOUR SAVE MENU PREMATURELY**.
-I am looking into this issue and may just remove it entirely to limit any trouble this could cause if someone isn't looking at their Switch.
+I am looking into this issue and ~~may just remove it~~ have removed it entirely to limit any trouble this could cause if someone isn't looking at their Switch.

 ## **Troubleshooting**
 I ran into a handful of errors getting this up and running with NXBT.
 There are some useful threads in the NXBT issues threads, but I will compile what worked best for me here.